Monthly Tech-Tip from Tony Hansen SignUp

 Boron blue in low fire transparent glazes

-This high boron cone 04 glaze is generating calcium-borate crystals during cool down (called boron-blue).
+This high-boron high-CaOcone 04 glaze is generating calcium-borate crystals during cool down (called boron-blue).
 This is a common problem and a reason to control the boron levels in transparent glazes; use just enough to melt it well.
-If more melt fluidity is needed, decrease the percentage of CaO.
+If more melt fluidity is needed, decrease the percentage of CaO in favor of a lower melting oxide, that will certainly help.
 There is a positive: For opaque glazes, this effect can actually enable the use of less opacifier.

 The perfect storm to create boron-blue clouding at low fire